rtk-incubator/rtk-query/docs/introduction/quick-start.md

 #### Advanced example

-`rtk-query` ensures that any component that subscribes to the same query will always use the same data.
+`RTK Query` ensures that any component that subscribes to the same query will always use the same data.
 We automatically de-dupe requests so you don't have to worry about checking in-flight requests and performance optimizations on your end.
 Let's evaluate the sandbox below - make sure to check the Network panel in your browser's dev tools.
 You will see 3 requests, even though there are 4 subscribed components - `bulbasaur` only makes one request, and the loading state is synchronized between the two components.
 For fun, try changing the value of the dropdown from `Off` to `1s` to see this behavior continue when a query is re-ran.

 <iframe src="https://codesandbox.io/embed/getting-started-advanced-8tx2b?file=/src/App.tsx?fontsize=14&hidenavigation=1&theme=dark"
      style={{ width: '100%', height: '600px', border: 0, borderRadius: '4px', overflow: 'hidden' }}